dekarrin/rezi/README.md

 ![Tests Status Badge](https://github.com/dekarrin/rezi/actions/workflows/tests.yml/badge.svg?branch=main&event=push)
 [![Go Reference](https://pkg.go.dev/badge/github.com/dekarrin/rezi.svg)](https://pkg.go.dev/github.com/dekarrin/rezi)

----

-**Version 1.x of rezi is deprecated and will not be receiving any further patches or updates.
-Use module "github.com/dekarrin/rezi/v2" instead.**

----

 The Rarefied Encoding (Compressible) for Interchange (REZI) library performs binary marshaling of data to REZI-format bytes.
 It can encode and decode several built-in Go types to bytes, and automatically handles decoding and encoding of